Winter is HERE!!!!

 - Soups warmed to hand heat – There are so many varieties or vegetables you can blend together with warm water, oil and seasonings to make a warm hearty soup, which can make you forget it’s even raw.

 - Vegetable spaghetti – To replicate the cooked wheat spaghetti, you can use a potato peeler and a knife or a special spiraliser tool to create vegetable spaghetti, which you can then cover in a spaghetti sauce of your choice, from a raw tomato marinara or an oily pesto or even a creamy cashew or macadamia nut alfredo sauce, which can be so similar to the cooked version that it becomes a favourite.

 - Dehydrated breads, crackers & snacks – To create really rich and flavoursome raw foods, you can use a machine called a dehydrator, to gently warm and remove the water from foods, in the same way raisins or dried mango are dehydrated, all without getting them hotter than 30 degrees celsius where nutrients start being destroyed .
 So again, who said raw food have to be cold?!?

-- Root Vegetables – As these are less water rich than salad vegetables, they are a great choice in the winter, if you’re looking for something to grate into salads or blend into soups.
+- Root Vegetables – As these are less water rich than salad vegetables, they are a great choice when thinking of raw food in winter, if you’re looking for something to grate into salads or blend into soups.

 - Sprouted beans, lentils & grains – Possibly the most protein rich raw vegan food you can find are sprouts, so it’s great to eat more of them all year round, but as they are generally less water rich than most salad vegetable, just like root vegetables, they can be the basis of salads and sprinkled onto other foods for a room temperature nutrient booster.

-For over 100 delicious raw food recipes, including recipes for all the warming raw foods mentioned above, grab a physical or ebook version of my best selling book Leah’s Raw Food Feast today.
+For over 100 delicious raw food recipes, including recipes for all the warming raw foods mentioned above, download a copy of my best selling book Leah’s Raw Food Feast today for just £9.99.